AyushmanSarkar/PocketPainter/README.md

 # PocketPainter

-Online image editor lets you create, edit images using HTML5 technologies.
+Online image editor lets you create, edit images using HTML5 and JS technologies.
-No need to buy, download, install or have obsolete flash.
-No ads.
+No need to buy, download and install anything.
-Key features: layers, filters, HTML5, open source, Photoshop alternative.

-miniPaint operates directly in the browser.
+pocketPainter operates directly in the browser.
 You can create images, paste from the clipboard (ctrl+v) or upload from the computer (using menu or drag & drop).
 Nothing will be sent to any server.
 Everything stays in your browser.